from fastcore.test import test_fail,test_eqCore API

 cmds:str=None, # Allowed commands; defaults to ok_cmds; DO NOT USE without upfront user permission

-ops:str=None, # Allowed operators; defaults to ok_ops; DO NOT USE without upfront user permission
+dests:str=None, # Allowed destinations; defaults to ok_dests; DO NOT USE without upfront user permission

 add_cmds:str=None, # Temp add these commands to allow list; DO NOT USE without upfront user permission

-add_ops:str=None, # Temp add these operators to allow list; DO NOT USE without upfront user permission
+add_dests:str=None, # Temp add these destinations to allow list; DO NOT USE without upfront user permission

 rm_cmds:str=None, # Temp remove these commands from allow list

-rm_ops:str=None, # Temp remove these operators from allow list
+rm_dests:str=None, # Temp remove these destinations from allow list

 ):